William Grace Frost

 William is passionate about developing people’s creative potential and leading innovation initiatives for the sake of a sustainable planet.
 “It’s not enough to be innovative simply for the sake of new ideas and better mousetraps anymore,” he says.
 “Sure, we always need new ideas to move us forward, but I believe the environment, and all its inhabitants, need creative leaders to take responsibility for guiding innovation efforts that can ensure a sustainable future, more now than ever.”

-William brings to New & Improved many years of ideation facilitation experience with Fortune 500 marketing teams and organizations.
+William brings many years of ideation facilitation experience with Fortune 500 marketing teams and organizations.
 After writing his first book in 1987, a Master’s thesis debunking the myths of creativity and delving into “An Affective Approach to Nurturing Creative Behavior in Design Students,” William went on to successfully facilitate hundreds of groups ranging from multinational corporations to non-profit organizations, communities and post-Apartheid students in South Africa.

 As Senior Partner and Facilitator at Ideas to Go, Inc., William was for many years the firm’s premier process innovation designer.
 His imaginative work helped support the company’s growth from $800,000 to $8,000,000 in annual sales, from one office to three, and from four facilitators to fourteen.
 William has designed and led breakthrough sessions with the likes of PepsiCo, Frito-Lay, General Mills, VISA, P&G, Ocean Spray, Nabisco, Quaker Oats, McDonald’s, American Express, Kimberly-Clark, Marriott Hotels & Resorts, Cargill, AT&T, Bath & Body Works, Bank of America, NationsBank, Brach’s, FedEx, Nestle and many more.